 Related Article: 9 Things You Didn’t Know About the First Panda to Live in the US

-5. Giant Pandas Have Lived At the National Zoo Since the Nixon Administration
+5. Giant Pandas Have Lived At the Zoo Since the Nixon Administration

-Giant pandas have lived at the National Zoo since Ling-Ling and Hsing-Hsing arrived in the United States in 1972 as a gift from China after President Nixon’s visit.
+Giant pandas have resided at the Smithsonian National Zoo since 1972 when Ling-Ling and Hsing-Hsing were gifted to the United States by China following President Nixon’s visit.

 6. The Smithsonian National Zoo Was Also the Home of Another Famous Bear

-After being rescued from a tree with burns to his paws and hind legs, the staff at the National Zoo nursed Smokey back to health.
-He lived at the National Zoo from 1950 until his death in 1976.
+Smokey, rescued from a tree with burns on his paws and hind legs, was nursed back to health by the zoo staff.
+He lived at the Smithsonian National Zoo from 1950 until his death in 1976.
 Smokey Bear received so much fan mail, up to 13,000 letters a week, that the US Post Office established a special ZIP code for him.

 7. The Smithsonian National Zoo is Fourth Most Popular Smithsonian Destination

-With two million visitors annually, the National Zoo is the fourth most popular destination in the Smithsonian Institution’s portfolio of museums, galleries, and gardens.
+With two million visitors annually, the zoo ranks as the fourth most visited site within the Smithsonian Institution’s portfolio, which includes a diverse range of museums, galleries, and gardens.

-8. It's Free to Visit the National Zoo
+8. It's Free to Visit the Smithsonian National Zoo

-Like all museums, galleries, and gardens in the Smithsonian Institution’s portfolio, the Smithsonian’s National Zoo doesn’t charge admission and is open 364 days a year.
-Smithsonian Institution venues are only closed on December 25th.
+Like all museums, galleries, and gardens in the Smithsonian Institution’s portfolio, the Smithsonian’s Zoo doesn’t charge admission, making it a great spot for budget friendly fun in DC.
+Additionally, the zoo is open 364 days a year, closing only on Christmas, December 25th.

 9. Seeing Double